jreisinger/docs/data/notes/Go/ultimate-go-programming.md

 ## Design

+Don't do object oriented design but data oriented design.

+> Data dominates.
+If you've chosen the right data structures and organized things well, the algorithms will almost always be self-evident.
+Data structures, not algorithms, are central to programming. -- Rob Pike

 Go prefers convention over configuration because configuration is limiting.
 Let's [group](https://github.com/ardanlabs/gotraining-studyguide/blob/master/go/design/grouping_types_2.go) by what one can do not by what one is.
 Little copying is better than little dependency.
 Cost of DRY in Go is bigger than in other languages.

+We are writing code for today, designing and architecting for tomorrow.

 ---